Audio Visual Requirements:

 Note: The main idea is that Brad must be easy to see and hear.
 Excellent sound and lighting will help you to the get the most “Bang for your Buck.”
-It is nearly this simple: the better the lights and sound, the better the program.
-These details can — and will — make the difference between a standing ovation or a mediocre audience response.
+It’s simple: the better the lights and sound, the better the program.
+These details can make the difference between a standing ovation or a mediocre audience response.
 We are here to help—call us if you have any questions, or if there is anything we can do to help make this event a success.

 *Location of Technology

-Please arrange for Brad to be able to plug in his computer and iPod next to the stage.
+Please arrange for Brad to plug in his computer and iPod next to the stage.
 The very best location is on a sturdy computer table directly in front of the stage.
 It will be by Brad’s feet…he can see it and operate it when needed.
-Running the computer and the iPod from the sound desk in back of the room doesn’t work for Brad.
-(He makes changes sometimes right up to and even during the program.
+Running the computer and the iPod from the sound desk in the back of the room doesn’t work for Brad as he often makes changes right up to and even during the program.
 For larger stages and audiences, the table should be on the stage and off to one side.

-Computer Projector PowerPoint/LCD projector for Brad’s laptop.
-(Brad has a Mac, and will bring the correct adaptors.)
-Brad will need sound from the computer too.
-Brad’s slides are formatted 4:3 (not 16:9) [Yes, we know that means there will be black boxes on both sides.]
+*Computer Projector PowerPoint/LCD projector for Brad’s laptop.
+Brad uses a Mac, and will bring the correct adaptors.
+He will also need sound from the computer.

-Much of what Brad does is visual.
-Light the stage well so they can see his face VERY clearly.
-General banquet room lights sometimes are sufficient, though it is worth it to bring in separate lights if the room is dingy or dim.
+*Lights: Much of what Brad does is visual.
+Lighting the stage well so the audience can see his face VERY clearly is money well spent.
+General banquet room lights are often sufficient, but bringing in separate lights if the room is dingy or dim is worth the investment.

-Theater style is his first choice.
+*Room Set-Up: Theater style is his first choice.
 Classroom is second.
 Rounds are his last choice.
 Please set the room up with as many people close to the stage as possible.
-Hotels tend to spread the group out to fill the room; fight them.
-Have as many people close as you can.
+Hotels tend to spread the group out to fill the room—be proactive and ask them to have as many people as close as to the stage as possible.

-Brad cannot work at a Head Table.
+•Brad cannot work at a Head Table.
 Please arrange a separate platform.
-(Usually you can set up the separate platform on the opposite side of the room as the Head Table.)
+Typically, you can set up the separate platform on the opposite side of the room as the Head Table.

-Brad needs to perform on a raised platform.
-Again, he’s a visual presenter, and you want your people to see him clearly.
+*Platform: Brad needs to perform on a raised platform.
+He’s a visual presenter, and you want your people to see him clearly.

 *Video Magnification: For especially large groups (over 450-500 people) arrange for video magnification.
 Call us if you have any questions.

-A note about sound checks.
-Brad loves them!
-Let us know when, and Brad will “Check” the sound, allow your people to set the correct levels, etc. Please have the head AV pro on hand for 60 min during the check.
+Brad loves sound checks!
+Let us know when, and Brad will “check” the sound, allow your people to set the correct levels, etc. Please have the head AV pro on hand for 60 minutes during the check.

-Please have the A.V. equipment installed and tested.
+Arrange for the AV equipment to be installed and tested.
 Brad is not a tester…your people should do that before Brad arrives.
 Brad is a “plugger inner.”
-This means that he’ll plug his equipment into your gear…which should already be tested and ready.
+This means that he’ll come ready to plug his equipment into your gear…which should already be tested..

 How to Void the Warranty: